Back to Resources

 Depending on what kind of applications your team is testing and what kind of solution you are looking for, using a lite compute level that provides a more bare bones testing environment could be the answer to helping your team adopt shift-left testing.

-In 2020, Stack Overflow’s Developer Survey revealed 55% of professional developers are using Linux, making it even more popular than Windows.
+In 2020, Stack Overflow’s Developer Survey revealed 55% of professional developers were considering using Linux, making it even more popular than Windows.
 Since Sauce Labs has noticed that many of our customers do not have a specified OS for testing, we invested in Linux VMs that are lite and scalable for shift-left testing.
 The Linux VMs also provide our customers with the opportunity to test in headless mode as well.

 Testing in Headless Mode